oVirt/ovirt-site/source/release/4.4.5/index.md

 VMs are back up.

+ - [BZ 1874483](https://bugzilla.redhat.com/1874483) **[CBT] During the VM backup, the local storage of the hypervisor is used**

+   Feature:

+The creation of scratch disks for a backup operation will use the same shared storage as the backed-up disks that participate in the backup.

+Reason:

+For backup operation, scratch disks created in order to keep the 'old' disk state and persist the data until the backup is over.
+Those disks created on the host local storage which is limited and not scalable.

+Result:

+For each disk that participates in the backup a scratch disk created on the same storage domain that the disk is based on.

+This process is now done by the engine and not by the host, before the backup is taken, the scratch disks created and prepared for the backup.
+When the backup is done the scratch disks teardown and removed.

+ - [BZ 1669178](https://bugzilla.redhat.com/1669178) **[RFE] Q35 SecureBoot - Add ability to preserve variable store certificates.**

+   Secure Boot process relies on keys that are normally stored in NVRAM of the VM.
+However, NVRAM was not stored in previous versions of oVirt and was newly initialized on every start of a VM.
+This prevented the use of any custom drivers (e.g. for Nvidia devices or for PLDP drivers in SUSE) on VMs with Secure Boot enabled.
+To be able to use SecureBoot VMs effectively oVirt now persists the content of NVRAM for UEFI VMs.

+ - [BZ 1891470](https://bugzilla.redhat.com/1891470) **[CBT][RFE] Support cold VM incremental backup**

+   Feature:

+Support VM backup when the VM is not running

+Reason:

+Backup vendors and users should have the option to backup their VMs even when they are not running.

+Result:

+Backup of VMs that are not running is now supported, the same API that used for backup running VMs is used so it is transparent for the backup vendor or the user what is the status of the VM.

+The process of 'cold' backup is different, when a cold backup is taken there is no need to redefine the previous checkpoints and to create scratch disks for each disk that participate in the backup because the VM is down and there will be no writing to the disks during the backup.

+The backup operation is done without Libvirt.

+A checkpoint created in the Engine DB in the same way as for 'live' backup but in the host, there is no checkpoint creation.
+Instead, a new bitmap is added for each disk.

+The created bitmap will be exposed using the NBD server when the image will be downloaded using imageio.

+When the VM is started with "cold" backup checkpoints, the system will redefine the checkpoints in Libvirt.
+Once a 'cold' checkpoint is redefined, there is no difference between the 'cold' checkpoint and checkpoint created during live backup.

  - [BZ 1899583](https://bugzilla.redhat.com/1899583) **[RFE] Allow Live update of network filter's parameters**

    Feature: Allow live update of vnic filter parameters